ZaneAG/zaneag.github.io/arxa.md

 <img src="/img/xa-before.jpg" alt="AR XA: Before" align="center"/>

 Pretty awful condition.

+Main concerns:
-Main concerns were the heavy degradation of the paint on the metal base of the plinth, the foam platter mat, and the phono cartridge.
+* Heavy degradation of the paint on the metal base of the plinth
+* Condition of the foam platter mat
+* Replacing the phono cartridge

 ### Disassembly